blackstuend/Daily-Lesson-Review/README.md

 - **Spaced Repetition System**: Review lessons at optimal intervals (0, 1, 3, and 7 days) to maximize retention
 - **Flexible Study Items**: Save links, difficult words, or sentences you want to remember
+- **Waiting List**: Stage lessons you plan to learn later, then promote them into the main study flow when ready
 - **Daily Reviews**: Get reminded to review at the right time
 - **Progress Tracking**: Visualize your learning journey with calendar view
 - **User Authentication**: Secure authentication powered by Supabase